 While I’m all for eating free food, there is a reason Food & Beverage Public Relationship companies are heavily employing food bloggers as part of their service, and restaurants should start being food blogger friendly.
 I’ll offer 5 quick reasons on why you should host food bloggers, especially the high profile and searchable ones.

 1. Instant exposure

-The most popular food bloggers in Singapore like Ladyironchef or ieatishootipost can get up to 300,000 visitors a month.
-That means if you have an unknown restaurant, 2 such reviews can get you recognized by roughly 10% of Singapore’s population within a month, at the cost of 2 simple meals.
+The most popular food bloggers in Singapore like Ladyironchef or myself can get up to 1 million unique visitors a month.
+That means if you have an unknown restaurant, two such reviews can get you recognised by roughly 10 – 20% of Singapore’s population within a month, at the cost of two simple meals.

 The decision to patronize a particular restaurant or not will depend on this ‘first impression’ which is read online via food reviews and ratings.

 Since patrons are very likely to evaluate their willingness to go to a restaurant based on online reviews first, it is extremely important that your restaurant’s reviews are hospitable.
 During a organized taste hosting, more information like the way the food is cooked, origin of the meat and cuisine inspiration can be shared with the reviewer.